MiamiOH-CSE274/03_Queue_Lab/README.md

 8. TODO

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.
+	When implementing a stack instead of a queue, we could use most of the private methods and variables that we first declared because the only difference between the two structures is that the stack is LIFO and the queue is FIFO.
+The only variable I think we could safley get rid of would be the varibale "long front" because the stack operates in the back of the array and does not need to know where the front is (the front stays constant).

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
 	One question I have about this exercise is how to keep track of the size of the array (not the number of elements inside the array, but the actual array size itself).
 For one method, I